spdobest/KotlinWorld/README.md

 3. Its More safety than Java -  Because its Immutablility of class and its Nullablity Check we will not get null pointer exception
 4.Ensure More performance
-5. Supports high order function, we can pass function as method parameter
+5. Supports high order spm.kotlin.world.function, we can pass spm.kotlin.world.function as method parameter
 6. Kotlin and java are interpoble
 7. Kotlin is similar to Scripting language, its the next generation language
 8.